 - If you are injured ask for help from the next runner.
 Stay with the runner, or marshall or aid station and the attendant will come to you.

 - The course will be well marked with lime and ribbons, especially at trail junctions.
 Stay on the designated trail.

 - If you need to end your race prematurely, go to the next marshal or aid station, and announce your decision.
-The marshal will direct you as to the possible ways back to race central.
+The marshal will direct you to the possible ways back to Race Central.
 You may have to walk or wait until a ride is available.
 It is very important that you do not leave the race without alerting a race official that you are not completing it.
 You must also check in at Race Central.
 If we have not been alerted that you are not completing the race we will need to send out a search party while you might be happily at home in the bath.
 Grrrrr!

 - We do not have priority access to the lands and they are used by many people, dog walkers, runners, and mountain bikers.
 Please respect others on the trails

 - Mountain bikers pose a significant risk to runners.
-Be particularly aware of bikers coming downhill on runners going uphill with restricted visibility.
+Be particularly aware of bikers coming downhill towards runners going uphill with restricted visibility.
 In some situations it may be advisable to step off of the trail.
-We have designed the courses such that on most trails runners and mountain bikers proceed in the same direction, however not always.
+We have designed the courses such that on most trails runners and mountain bikers proceed in the same direction, however, not always.
 You have a role to play in minimizing your risk.
 Be aware of your surroundings!

 - If you come across a bear or a cougar do not proceed and alert other racers that there is a bear or cougar in the area.
 Hopefully they will wander off.
 Please see the links about traveling in bear and cougar country on our website.

 - No Nordic poles.
 No baby strollers.
 No dogs.
 No smoking.
 No littering.